nikitavoloboev/data/package-managers/nix.md

 - As for domain-specific package managers, It Depends; it's possible with varying degrees of hackiness (and I definitely use eg. npm for development), but for a 'real' deployment - whether as a service on a server or as a local application - you'd want to convert your project's metadata to a Nix expression and let Nix handle the dependency management.
 - Overlay adds/overrides something in the global package set.
 - In general, you should only install things with nix, and not use any other package managers.
+- The main idea of the Nix approach is to store software components in isolation from each other in a central component store, under path names that contain cryptographic hashes of all inputs involved in building the component, such as `/nix/store/rwmfbhb2znwp...-ﬁrefox1.0.4`.
+- Don't install libraries with Nix.

 ## Links
 - [Nix manual](https://nixos.org/nix/manual/)